prove-ai/observability-pipeline/docs/guides/production-guide.md

 1. **Deployment Profile** - What components do you need?
 2. **Deployment Architecture** - Where and how will you deploy?
 3. **Security Requirements** - How will you secure your deployment?
-4. **Production Considerations** - High availability, performance, and operational needs
+4. **Production Considerations** - Performance, and operational needs

 This guide will help you make informed decisions in each area and point you to the detailed implementation guides.